Dreyfus affair: Rehabilitation, 1900–1906

 Preferring to avoid a third trial the government decided to pardon Dreyfus by a decree signed by President Émile Loubet on 19 September 1899 after much hesitation.
 Dreyfus was not found innocent.
 The rehabilitation process was not completed until six years later, when passions had cooled.
 Many books appeared during this period.
 In addition to the memoires of Alfred Dreyfus, Reinach published his History of the Dreyfus Affair and Jaurès published The Proofs.
 As for Zola, he wrote the third of his Gospels: Truth.
 Even Esterhazy took advantage of his secrets and sold several different versions of the text of his statement to the consul of France.

 Death of Zola

 On 29 September 1902, Zola, who was the initiator of The Affair and the first of the intellectual Dreyfusards, died, asphyxiated by fumes from his chimney.
 His wife, Alexandrine, narrowly escaped.
 It was a shock for the Dreyfusard clan.
 Anatole France, who demanded that Dreyfus be present at the funeral while the Chief of Police wanted his absence "to avoid problems", read his funeral oration for the author of "J'accuse...!

-In 1953, the newspaper Liberation published a death-bed confession by a Parisian roofer that he had murdered Zola by blocking the chimney of his house.
+In 1953, the newspaper Libération published a death-bed confession by a Parisian roofer that he had murdered Zola by blocking the chimney of his house.